LinkedInLearning/manage-storage-in-azure-4413556/README.md

 # Manage Storage in Azure
-This is the repository for the LinkedIn Learning course `Manage Storage in Azure`.
+This is the repository for the LinkedIn Learning course Manage Storage in Azure.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![Manage Storage in Azure][lil-thumbnail-url]

+A strong understanding of cloud storage is vital not only for successfully managing data, but also for optimizing cloud spend.
+In this course, instructor Nicole Stevens covers important aspects of storage in Azure, including code-related deployments, deploying environments with storage accounts via code and Azure Bicep, along with how to authorize access through SDKs for developers.
+This demo-focused course provides instruction for managing Azure storage with PowerShell and the Azure CLI as well as in the Azure portal.

 ## Instructions
 This repository does not have any branches.
 Clone the entire repository and you get the demo environments and other setups to look at, all in their final state.